nickto/blog/_posts/2017-02-10-acceptance-rejection.md

 \forall x: cg(x) \ge f(x),
 $$

-then $ c g(x)$ is _majorizing distribution_.
+then $ c g(x)$ is called the _majorizing distribution_.

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_1_edited.svg" alt="Distributions." style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

-What if we don't have such $ g(x)$?
-That is impossible.
-We always have it: if nothing else works, we can rescale the uniform distribution by the appropriate constant, $ c $, such that $ c g(x)  $ is equal (or larger) than $ f(x) $ in the mode.
-Like this:
+If the support of the target density function has clear boundaries $a, b \in \mathbb{R}$, then it is common to take uniform distribution as $g(x)$.

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_2_edited.svg" alt="Uniform as majorizing." style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

-However, to make intuition more illustrative, let us continue using the previous example.
-Moreover, using the uniform distribution as the majorizing one can be extremely inefficient, and we will later see why.
+However, to make intuition more illustrative, let us continue using the previous example (with a distribution that is not uniform).

 ### Draw a number
 After we have found appropriate majorizing distribution, we draw a number, $ y $ from $ g(x) $, using any other method.
 We will draw numbers from regions with high $ g(x) $ density more often (that is, basically, the definition of density).
 Thus, if $ g(x) $ is similar to $ f(x) $ then we already get some approximation.